armatar/gladiator_v2/README.md

 ### How To Run Tests

-Run rake command to run all tests.
+Run 'rake' to run all tests.